BackOverview: The Placements tool - for organising work experience

 Other names for placements are work experience, WEX, work shadowing, internships.

-If you don't have direct contact with the employer – e.g. the employer is putting on a course or event for lots of students and there’s not much direct interaction between you and the employer – then we consider that a course/event/webinar, and not a placement.
-In this case, you can record on Unifrog on the Activities tool that you've done the course, but it’s not appropriate to use the Placements tool for this.
+If a student does not have direct contact with the employer – e.g. the employer is putting on a course or event for lots of students and there’s not much direct interaction between the student and the employer – then we consider it a course/event/webinar, and not a placement.
+In this case, the student should record on Unifrog in the Activities tool that they have done it, but it’s not appropriate to use the Placements tool for this.

 Here are our criteria for what we consider a placement:

-- You need to be in direct contact with the employer
+- The student needs to be in direct contact with the employer;

-- You will normally do a bit of work shadowing and some of their own project work that relates to what the employer does
+- The student will normally do a bit of work shadowing and some of their own project work that relates to what the employer does;

-- They should have more of an educational aspect to them than a normal job, but you can be doing real work for the employer
+- The student should have more of an educational aspect to them than a normal job, but they can be doing real work for the employer;

-- They can be paid or unpaid, though if you're doing a significant amount of ‘real’ work for the employer, then you should definitely be paid
+- The student can be paid or unpaid, though if the student is doing a significant amount of ‘real’ work for the employer, then they should be paid.

 In person or virtual?

-If you're doing a genuine placement rather than attending an event/webinar/course (see above), the tool allows for a placement to be either virtual (i.e. it’s completely remote), or in person (note: if there is any in-person activity at all, it should be considered ‘in person’)
+If a student is doing a genuine placement rather than attending an event/webinar/course (see above), the tool allows for a placement to be either virtual (i.e. it’s completely remote), or in person (note: if there is any in-person activity at all, it should be considered ‘in person’)

 For virtual placements:

-- There’s no need for the parent/caregiver agreement, the school permission, or the school check-in forms.
+- There’s no need for the parent agreement, the school permission, or the school check-in forms.

 - The tool gives the employer different best practice guidance, for example it tells employers to get familiar with this guide on communicating online.